solaspiro/1.19-mods-sodium/README.md

 You will also have to install fabric if you haven't done that already. https://fabricmc.net/ you don't need to worry about it's api as it's already in this mod pack and will be updated when necessary

-90% of these mods are fabric only so make sure you have that installed and fabric api.
+90% of these mods are fabric only.

 Optional mods you can remove them if you what to.

 XaerosWorldMap / Xaeros_Minimap (note turn off player icons and mob icons and cave overlay)